mairacanal/mairacanal.github.io/_posts/2022-09-07-GSoC-Final-Report.md

-Finally, by the end of GSoC, I’ll be joining another mentorship project on the Linux Graphics Stack, the [Igalia Coding Experience](https://www.igalia.com/coding-experience/) here I will be learning more about the DRM subsystem and IGT in the next months.
+Finally, by the end of GSoC, I’ll be joining another mentorship project on the Linux Graphics Stack, the [Igalia Coding Experience](https://www.igalia.com/coding-experience/), in which I will be learning more about the DRM subsystem and IGT in the next months.
 This is making me very excited, as I will continue to contribute with open source, especially the Linux kernel, with the help of my great mentors Melissa Wen and André Almeida, who are